 WOW!'s 2017 show “Loserville” ran from 13th – 18th February 2017.
 "It is given the now expected slick high-energy performance from WAOS’s under 21s with sparkling choreography by director Cathy Court ... and lively musical backing under the direction of Thomas Duchan."
 Loserville was nominated for 7 NETG awards and Harry Tunningley was named Best Young Actor as Lucas Lloyd.
-Loserville was also nominated for NODA Best Youth Production 2017.
+Loserville was also named NODA Best Youth Production 2017.

 WOW!'s 2016 show “Half a Sixpence” ran from 15th – 20th February 2016.
 "A lively, stylish evening".
 Half a Sixpence was nominated for 5 NETG Awards and won two: Jake Collis was named Best Young Actor for his portrayal of Kipps and the shop boys and girls won the Adjudicators Award for their singing and dancing in Half a Sixpence.
 Half a Sixpence was also named NODA Best Youth Production 2016 and Dexter Montgomery won NODA Best Young Performer as Chitterlow.

 WOW!'s 2015 show “Our House” ran from 16th – 21st February 2015.
 "Everyone involved acted with focus, commitment and enviable energy.
 What was contagious was the obvious enjoyment of the whole cast and this could not fail to win over the audience."
 Our House was nominated for 6 NETG awards and a NODA award and was joint winner of the NETG Best Musical award 2015 and won NODA Best Youth Production 2015.